-The course is broken into a series of Units - one for each section of our course.
-On the day of the new Unit, a news item is posted with some information about the Unit's assignments, along with the due dates of the Unit.
-Each Unit also begins with an overview, which details which chapters you should read in your textbook, which videos you should watch, along with any other preparatory materials.
+The course is broken into a series of modules - one for each week of our course.
+Each Monday, a news item is posted with some information about the week's module, along with the items due for that week.
+Each module also begins with a module overview, which details which chapters you should read in your textbook, which videos you should watch, along with any other preparatory materials.

 Much of the learning done is this class is through activity.
 While there are terms to memorize, much of the work in this class is designed to hone your skills of active looking, and critical response.
 This can only be done by engaging in the assigned work.
-These assignments are a mixture of quizzes, exercises, online discussions, and online activities.
+These assignments are a mixture of quizzes, worksheet exercises, online discussions, and online activities.
 Discussions are of particular importance, as these will contribute to both your learning and that of your peers.